Auto Lure Dispenser for ZIP - Zero Invasive Predators

 ZIP - Zero Invasive Predators is developing a quiver of tools, technologies and methods to understand and mobilise a defensive line of sensing traps that not only attract the predator, but also destroy and alert the system to an event.
 The project has been running since 2014 and has been deployed successfully in the Marlborough Sounds.
 The next stage is to “electronically fence” a much larger peninsular of New Zealand and continue to expand the installations from there.

-ZIP Ltd approached inFact to partner with them and develop effective tools and technologies that would operate reliable and effectively with little human intervention over long periods of time in the New Zealand bush.
+ZIP Ltd approached inFact to partner with them and develop effective tools and technologies that would operate reliably and effectively with little human intervention over long periods of time in the New Zealand bush.

 The first project is a lure dispensing device that dispenses fresh lure daily into the trap to maximize the effectiveness of the trap in the line of defense against reinvasion.